tbscanlon/doctolib-frontend-workshop/README.md

 ⚠️ **NOTE::** Since we're using `vite` for this workshop, you will need to exclude `public` from any `src` attributes in images.
 For example, `/public/example.jpg` -> `/example.jpg` ⚠️

+💡 **TIPS** 💡

+- When and where should we use alt text with images?

+---

 ### Extra Credit 2 (Difficulty: medium)

 We've received lots of questions from our community about the Doctolib Health Satellite Mesh Network!
 Our product managers have compiled a set of frequently asked questions and answers, and would like to add these questions to the page.
 The questions and answers can be found in `content/faqs.md`.